apache/amoro-site/arctic-docs/content/engines/spark/spark-get-started.md

 ## Writing to the table

-If you are using Spark SQL, you can use the `INSERT OVERWRITE` or `INSERT` SQL statement to write data to an Arctic table.
+If you are using Spark SQL, you can use the `INSERT OVERWRITE` or `INSERT` SQL statement to write data to an Amoro table.

 ```
 -- insert values into unkeyed table